 When Natalie and I weren’t stealing time to log our crazy boyfriend experiences–oh, for the love of God!–she used to run my office.
 (How lucky was I?)
 Nat and her most awesome new husband, Matt, live in Echo Park.

 Our fake husband, is really my brother-in-law.

 Bill Allen is family.
-He’s also a wonderful actor and musician who lives in Los Angeles with my little sis.
+He’s also a killer actor and musician who lives in Los Angeles with my little sis.
 Bill is best known for the role of Cru Jones in the cult classic BMX movie RAD.
-When he’s not fighting off freakishly obsessed BMX fans (seriously, you can’t imagine!), he’s producing a CD, THE KING OF CLUBS, a musical tribute to Bugs Henderson.
+When he’s not fighting off freakishly obsessed BMX fans (seriously, you can’t imagine!), he produces music, acts, and writes books and screenplays.

 What can I say?
 Everything I do, I do for this guy—my boy.
 Tosh is at the core of why I developed this app—so that I could finally model for my child a healthy love relationship.
 He’s been my biggest BFL cheerleader and helped at every stage, from idea brainstorming (dang—hoofin’ it to pay for film school paid off!) to writing to video support.
 You name it.
-In his last two quarters of college, Tosh is about to graduate and already starting a production company.
 Mama proud + grateful. xo